occrp/fasada/README.md

 A front-end cache and reverse proxy config, based on `nginx`, with Tor thrown in for good measure.

+Please treat this as a blueprint for your deployment.

 ## Idea

 The basic idea is to have a minimal front-end-cache config that can be spun-up (or indeed, that's just running) on a public server and is able to cache and serve a WordPress website effectively.